DMWIGGINS/TriviaGame/README.md

 Red Curtain Photo by <a href="https://unsplash.com/@roblaughter?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Rob Laughter</a> on <a href="https://unsplash.com/photos/red-theater-curtain-WW1jsInXgwM?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

-I have taken the old version on Master branch and added a few updgrades!
+I have taken the old version on the Master branch and added a few updgrades!
 It is now a reusable game where the trivia can be switched out with a new Trivia object.
 Layout is now created using jQuery instead of staticly lurking in HTML.

-See Update branch for new version which is available to play on https://dmwiggins.github.io/TriviaGame/
+See the Update branch for this new version which is available to play on https://dmwiggins.github.io/TriviaGame/

-*Created with HTML, CSS, JavaScript and JQuery*
+*Created with HTML, CSS, JavaScript and jQuery*